 1. Unit planner

-Here is an overview of this unit on 'fairness and representation'.
+Here is an overview of this unit on 'communication and power'.

-- The key concepts for this unit are representation and identity.
+- The key concepts for this unit are communication and power.

-- Related concepts for this unit include protest, prejudice and justice.
+- Related concepts for this unit include representation, protest, prejudice and justice.

-- The purpose of this unit is to understand how the language of magazine covers, letters and photographs can capture and represent ones' sense of identity, cultural conflict and what's just.
+- The purpose of this unit is to understand how the language of magazine covers, letters and photographs can communicate ones' sense of identity and cultural constructs of power.

 - The learning has been contextualised by exploring texts in relation to the global protests over the ages, such as the Civil Rights Movement, Indian independence and the Umbrella Movement.